emacs-mirror/emacs/mps/manual/source/topic/thread.rst

 .. note::

-    In fact, it's only Windows that requires its structured exception handler to be on the stack.
+    In fact, it's only Windows that requires the structured exception handler to be on the stack.
 On other operating systems you can get away without calling the trampoline.
-Nonetheless, for portability and forwards compatibility we recommend that each thread that runs code that uses memory managed by the MPS should execute such code inside a call to :c:func:`mps_tramp`.
+Nonetheless, for portability and forwards compatibility we recommend that each thread that runs code that accesses memory managed by the MPS should run it inside a call to :c:func:`mps_tramp`.

+    On Windows, the requirement to call the trampoline extends to your structured exception handlers as well as your threads: any structured exception handler that accesses memory managed by the MPS must perform the access inside a call to :c:func:`mps_tramp`.

-This has the additional consequence that a program that handles ``SIGBUS`` (on OS X), ``SIGSEGV`` (on FreeBSD or Linux), or first-chance exceptions (on Windows) needs to co-operate with the MPS.
+The use of barriers has the additional consequence that a program that handles ``SIGBUS`` (on OS X), ``SIGSEGV`` (on FreeBSD or Linux), or first-chance exceptions (on Windows) needs to co-operate with the MPS.
 The mechanism for co-operation is currently undocumented: please :ref:`contact us <contact>`.